-This post was prepared by Leila Barraza, J.D., M.P.H., Consultant, Network for Public Health Law - Western Region, and Assistant Professor, Mel and Enid Zuckerman College of Public Health, University of Arizona.
+This post by Leila Barraza, J.D., M.P.H., Consultant, Network for Public Health Law – Western Region, and Assistant Professor, Mel and Enid Zuckerman College of Public Health, University of Arizona.

 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this document do not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.